cjames5689/SlimPic/README.md

 *This program only processes .jpg and .jpeg files.

 *The script resizes images to fit within a maximum size of 1600x1200 pixels while preserving the original aspect ratio.
-This ensures that the images are scaled down proportionally without distortion, fitting within the bounding box while maintaining their natural dimensions.
+This ensures that the images are scaled down proportionally without distortion independent of orientation, fitting within the bounding box while maintaining their natural dimensions.

 *If the resized subdirectory already exists, the program will use it without creating a new one.
 -----------------------------------------------------------------------------------------------------------------------------

 EXIT:

-To exit the program at any time, type exit when prompted for a directory path.
+To exit the program at any time, type exit when prompted.
 -----------------------------------------------------------------------------------------------------------------------------

-ERROR HANDLING:

-*If an invalid directory path is entered, the program will prompt you to enter a valid path.

-*If an error occurs while processing an image, the program will notify you and continue processing the remaining images.